 Individuals with NF2 may also develop cloudiness on the lenses of the eyes (posterior capsular cataracts) at a younger age than would otherwise be expected.
 Symptoms of cataracts may include impaired vision, and, in some cases, the progressive loss of vision, although surgery is not usually required.

 People with NF2 generally have fewer brown spots (café-au-lait) on the skin than those who have NF1.
 Affected individuals may also experience spasms of the facial muscles; generalized muscle weakness, numbness, pain, and/or partial paralysis; difficulty swallowing; and/or impaired speech.
 Other neurological problems may also develop including headaches and/or seizures.

 In other individuals with NF2, there is no family history of the disease.
-In such cases, NF2 is caused by new (sporadic) genetic changes (mutations) that appear to occur for unknown reasons.
+In such cases, NF2 is caused by a new gene mutation.

 NF2 is a rare disorder that affects males and females in equal numbers.
 All races and ethnic groups are equally affected by this disorder.
 The estimated incidence of NF2 is 1 in 33,000 people worldwide.
 The symptoms of this disease typically become apparent during puberty or early adulthood.
 The average age of onset is 18 to 24 years.